Clan Douglas: Black Dinner

-In 1440, the 16-year-old William Douglas, 6th Earl of Douglas, and his younger brother were invited to dine with the ten-year-old King James II of Scotland.
-Later called the Black Dinner, the occasion was organised by the Lord Chancellor, Sir William Crichton, and James Douglas, 7th Earl of Douglas who inherited the young earl's wealth and titles.
+On 24 November 1440, the 16-year-old William Douglas, 6th Earl of Douglas, and his younger brother David were invited to dine with the ten-year-old King James II of Scotland.
+Later called the Black Dinner, the occasion was organised by Sir William Crichton, Lord Chancellor of Scotland, along with James Douglas, the uncle of William and David's late father; James stood to inherit the young Earl's wealth and titles.
 While they ate, a black bull's head, a symbol of death, was brought in and placed before the Earl.
 Over the protests of the young King James II, the two brothers were then dragged out to Castle Hill, given a mock trial and beheaded.
 Clan Douglas then laid siege to Edinburgh Castle.
 Perceiving the danger, Crichton surrendered the castle to the king and was rewarded with the title Lord Crichton.
 It is still unclear exactly who else was ultimately responsible, though it is thought Livingston and Buchan were likely candidates.
 However, it was James Douglas and his son who profited.

 Clan conflicts

 In 1448, Hugh Douglas, Earl of Ormond led a Scottish force to victory against an English army at the Battle of Sark.

-Sir Alexander Gordon was created Earl of Huntly in 1449.
+Sir Alexander Gordon created Earl of Huntly in 1449.
 At this time the king was at enmity with the Black Douglases.
 The Gordons stood on the king's side, and with their men involved in the south of the country, Archibald Douglas, Earl of Moray took the opportunity to sack the Gordon lands, setting Huntly Castle ablaze.
 However, the Gordons returned and quickly destroyed their enemies.
 Although the castle was burned to the ground, a grander castle was built in its place.

 The Douglases had a long feud with Clan Colville.
 Sir Richard Colville had killed the Laird of Auchinleck who was an ally of the Douglases.
 To avenge this murder the Douglases attacked the Colvilles in their castle, where many were killed.
 The Douglases levelled the Colvilles' castle and put their men to the sword.
 William Douglas, 8th Earl of Douglas personally executed Richard Colville.